2023–24 West Virginia Mountaineers women's basketball team

 The 2023–24 West Virginia Mountaineers women's basketball team represented West Virginia University during the 2023–24 NCAA Division I women's basketball season.
-The Mountaineers, were led by first-year head coach Mark Kellogg and played their home games at the WVU Coliseum as members of the Big 12 Conference.
+The Mountaineers were led by first-year head coach Mark Kellogg and played their home games at the WVU Coliseum as members of the Big 12 Conference.

 Previous season

-The Mountaineers finished the 2022–23 season 19–12, 10–8 in Big 12 play to finish in a three way tie for fourth place.
+The Mountaineers finished the 2022–23 season 19–12, 10–8 in Big 12 play to finish in a three-way tie for fourth place.
 In the Big 12 Tournament as a No. 5 seed, they lost to Oklahoma State in the quarterfinals.
-They received an at-large to the NCAA tournament as a No. 10 seed in the Greenville region 1 where they lost in the first round to Arizona.
+They received an at-large bid to the NCAA tournament as a No. 10 seed in the Greenville region 1, where they lost in the first round to Arizona.

 Offseason

-On March 18, 2023, head coach Dawn Plitzuweit left West Virginia to accepted the head coaching job at Minnesota.
+On March 18, 2023, head coach Dawn Plitzuweit left West Virginia to accept a head coaching job at Minnesota.
 On April 3, 2023, former Stephen F. Austin head coach Mark Kellogg was named their next head coach.